Search results

 ICRC Director-General in Ukraine: Concern over nuclear plant situation and access to prisoners of war

 … the fighting in or near the Zaporizhzhia Nuclear Power Plant.
 It is encouraging that a … and last many years.
 In the event of a nuclear leak, it will be difficult if not … and militaries to act.
 We don’t have weapons.
 We are not politicians.
-In the case …
+In the case of …

 News release